AI Wave Function Simulator - Physics Interference Visualization Explore wave interference physics!

 }

-Sets up the two wave source positions and their properties
+Places the two wave source objects (A and B) at their starting positions.

 draw()